Dunkin’ Jelly Donut

 One Jelly Donut from Dunkin’ Donuts has 250 calories, 10 grams fat, 36 grams carbohydrates, and 4 grams protein.

-Dunkin’ Jelly Donut Nutritional Information
+Dunkin’ Jelly Donut Nutrition Information

 Calories